Jackie Bradley Jr. Player Props: Royals vs. Twins

-On Thursday, Jackie Bradley Jr. (.167 batting average in his past 10 games, with a double and an RBI) and the Kansas City Royals face the Minnesota Twins, whose starting pitcher will be Tyler Mahle.
-First pitch is at 7:40 PM ET.
+On Friday, Jackie Bradley Jr. (.158 batting average in his past 10 games, with a double, a walk and an RBI) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 4:10 PM ET.

 Jackie Bradley Jr. Game Info & Props vs. the Twins